-The role and location of the control centre for dealing with an emergency should be established, and communication media (e.g., telephone, radio, e-mail and/or facsimile) should be identified.
-Clear instructions for dealing with emergencies shall be established and formalized.
+The role and location of the control centre for dealing with an emergency should be established, and communication media (for example, telephone, radio, e-mail and / or facsimile) should be identified.
+Clear instructions for dealing with emergencies shall be established and formalised.